-If you’ve been following Debbee’s Buzz, you know that I frequently decorate chandeliers for the seasons and holidays.
+If you’ve been following Debbees Buzz, you know that I frequently decorate chandeliers for the seasons, holidays and special occasions.
 Check out How to Decorate a Dining Room Chandelier for more inspiration, tips and suggestions.

 Depending on your decor, it might be nice to use a garland with red or white flowers mixed in?
-Pat Catans is advertising them for just $3 this week.
 It takes two garlands if you also want to weave another one up the center chain of a chandelier.

 Shiny red heart ornaments hang from the chandelier using Christmas ornament hangers (Michaels).
 I keep a stash of these on hand in both gold and silver.
 They are the same hangers I used for Peacock Ornaments Decorate Chandelier at Christmas.

 It’s probably too late to find ornament hangers in stores now, so I suggest using narrow ribbon to tie the red hearts to the arms of a light fixture.
-That’s how I usually attach the large peacock balls to the chandelier.
+That’s how I attach the large peacock balls to the chandelier.

 Pretty in Pink Too?

-Mini Heart-Shaped Wreaths for Decoration, Napkin RingsNot sure what to call these little heart-shaped decorations— wreaths, embellishments or thingies?
+Mini Heart Wreaths for Decor & Napkin RingsNot sure what to call these little heart-shaped decorations— wreaths, embellishments or thingies?

 The wreaths are made out of what looks like red berries, with a little greenery, and a few glittery hearts.

 To decorate the chandelier, I first removed the shades and then simply slipped the ribbon loops over the candles.

 Set a Gold & Red Valentines Day Table

-Here, I’ve used the red heart mini-wreaths as napkin rings, by sliding the center over a folded napkin.
+For the Valentines Day table, I used the red heart mini-wreaths as napkin rings.
+All I did was slide the center over a folded napkin.
 At half off (about $1.50 each), the mini-wreaths are an inexpensive option versus the price of typical napkin rings.
 They also make a nice guest favor to take home.